 Traveling with little ones?
-The thought of plane rides or long car rides gives me so much anxiety, but my husband and I love to travel and we also need to visit family.
-So traveling with our two year old is inevitable.
-Friends have given me some tried and true advice on how to ease my fears.
-Let me tell you, these travel tips are lifesavers!
+The thought of plane rides or long car rides with two young ones gives me so much anxiety, but my husband and I love to travel and we also need to visit family.
+That being said, traveling with our three year old and infant is inevitable.
+Friends have given us some tried and true advice on how to ease our fears.
+And let me tell you, these travel tips are lifesavers!

 Tips for traveling with young kids